spdk/spdk/test/pmem/test_plan.md

 #### delete_pmem_pool_tc3
 Positive test case for creating and deleting a pemem.
 Steps & expected results:
-- call create_pmem_pool with correct arguments
+- call bdev_pmem_create_pool with correct arguments
 - return code = 0 and no error code
 - using pmem_pool_info check that pmem was created
 - return code = 0 and no error code